Lita (wrestler): Storyline with Kane and feud with Trish Stratus (2004–2005)

-With the pregnancy storyline over, Lita returned to the women's division in November 2004.
+With her pregnancy storyline over, Lita returned to the women's division in November 2004.
 She began a feud with Trish Stratus, who had constantly degraded her during her pregnancy storyline.
-When Stratus referred to her as "chubby" because of her weight gain, she retaliated by attacking Stratus backstage due to no longer carrying a child.
-Lita challenged Stratus to a Women's Championship match at Survivor Series, however, due to the months of humiliation and being verbally berated by Stratus, Lita was more concerned with doing as much damage as possible, and she broke Stratus's nose during the match and attacked her with a chair, leading to her disqualification.
+When Stratus referred to her as "chubby" because of her weight gain, she retaliated by attacking Stratus backstage.
+Lita challenged Stratus to a Women's Championship match at Survivor Series, however, due to the months of humiliation and being verbally berated by Stratus, Lita was more concerned with doing as much damage as possible—she broke Stratus's nose and attacked her with a steel chair, promptly leading to her disqualification.
 This intense and violent match involved levels of physicality that had not been seen before in the women's division.
-The feud continued, and on December 6, Lita defeated Stratus in the main event of Raw to win her second WWE Women's Championship.
-During the course of the match, Lita botched a suicide dive to the outside when she over rotated by a fraction, barely escaping serious injury.
-This move was later used in the buildup to the title rematch she was booked for at New Year's Revolution against Stratus, who claimed, "Lita had to practically kill herself, just to beat me".
-In the course of the match, Lita legitimately tore her left ACL after executing a Thesz press off the ring apron, which left her unable to properly continue the match and led to a rushed finish, in which Stratus reclaimed the title.Ian Hamilton.
+The feud raged on, and on December 6, Lita defeated Stratus in the main event of Raw to win her second WWE Women's Championship.
+During the course of the match, Lita botched a suicide dive to the outside when she over-rotated by a fraction of an inch, barely escaping serious injury.
+This move was later used in the buildup to the title rematch she was booked for at New Year's Revolution against Stratus, who claimed, "Lita had to practically kill herself just to beat me."
+During the match, Lita legitimately tore her left ACL after executing a Thesz press off the ring apron, leaving her unable to continue the match and resulting in a rushed finish, in which Stratus reclaimed the title.Ian Hamilton.
 Wrestling's Sinking Ship: What Happens to an Industry Without Competition, 134.

 Lita returned to WWE television in March 2005, mentoring Christy Hemme, who was in the midst of a storyline with Stratus that featured a title match between them at WrestleMania 21.
 Despite Lita's coaching, Hemme was defeated by Stratus.
-Lita continued to feud with Stratus by proxy over the following weeks, with Kane defeating Stratus' companion, Viscera, at Backlash on May 1.
+Lita continued to feud with Stratus by proxy over the following weeks, with Kane defeating Stratus's companion, Viscera, at Backlash on May 1.